tiaaburton/MADS_Capstone/docs/index.markdown

 * **Future Growth by Industry/Sector** - The past growth of a given sector and industry is shown on the Discovery page using a box plot.
 The future growth of a given sector and industry could have been shown using the same box plot method by taking either the analyst prediction data, model prediction data, or both, to help demonstrate how an individual sector or industry is expected to grow or shrink in the next year.

-* **DVC** - For this project, we focused more on building a minimum viable product as we wanted to ensure our users got the most out of the educational and analytical information presented.
-The data within the Twitter and Reddit sentiment folders are being tracked by DVC, the version control software could also enhance some of the modeling result tracking, data tracking, and automatic refreshes that were implemented in the alpha version of the product.
-For example, the data currently being tracked is being updated and cached with methods and functions created by the Market Shoppers team.
-This process, however, be transitioned and made faster and more efficient if DVC was triggering the workflow to compute the sentiment of the stored text data and save a version of the results to display in the chart.
+* **DVC** - For this project, we focused on building a minimum viable product to ensure our users got the most out of the educational and analytical information presented.
+DVC tracks the data within the Twitter and Reddit sentiment folders.
+The version control software could also enhance some of the modeling result tracking, data tracking, and automatic refreshes implemented in the product's alpha version.
+For example, the tracked data is being updated and cached with methods and functions created by the Market Shoppers team.
+This process could, however, be transitioned and made faster and more efficient if DVC were to trigger the workflow to compute the sentiment of the stored text data and save a version of the results.

 * **Plaid API** - The alpha version of Market Shopper was simplified to help complete the project on time.
 We initially wanted to include the Plaid API as it offered a secure way to access data from a user’s authentic account with a financial institution.
 For Plaid to work, there needs to be Python integrated with [Link](https://plaid.com/docs/link/web/), which requires JavaScript or React components.
 An app enhancement that should make a beta version of Market Shopper would be the means to connect securely.
 The portfolios would stay updated without manually entering the investment account information into a spreadsheet and then uploading it to the tool to get the analysis.
 It would be embedded into the registration workflow and associated with a Google account.